Troubleshooting/ common programming errors

 3. Your TinyTex might throw random complaints about not being able to find apa7.csl .
 Not sure how generalizable this solution is but Lily got it to work by reinstalling the tinytex R package via tinytex::reinstall_tinytex(repository = "illinois") in the R console.

-See this Github issue page for more info on further tweaking options to get the formatting as close to APA 7 as possible (not attested yet).
+See this Github issue pagearrow-up-right for more info on further tweaking options to get the formatting as close to APA 7 as possible (not attested yet).

 No longer relevant but might need them anyway